yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                     r.info.configChanges, task.voiceSession != null, r.mLaunchTaskBehind);
             boolean doShow = true;
             if (newTask) {
-                // Even though this activity is starting fresh, we still need
-                // to reset it to make sure we apply affinities to move any
-                // existing activities from other tasks in to it.
-                // If the caller has requested that the target task be
-                // reset, then do so.
                 if ((r.intent.getFlags() & Intent.FLAG_ACTIVITY_RESET_TASK_IF_NEEDED) != 0) {
                     resetTaskIfNeededLocked(r, r);
                     doShow = topRunningNonDelayedActivityLocked(null) == r;